dajudge/ca-keypair-operator/README.md

-# CA-KeyPair Operator
+CA-KeyPair Operator
+-
 > **ATTENTION:** THE `MASTER` BRANCH MAY BE IN AN UNSTABLE OR EVEN BROKEN STATE DURING DEVELOPMENT.

+# TL;DR
+The CA-KeyPair Operator allows you easily initialize random CA key pairs in Kubernetes.

+# Description
-[cert-manager](https://cert-manager.io/) is a very fine solution if you want to run you own CA for signing certificates.
+[cert-manager](https://cert-manager.io/) is (among other things) a very fine solution if you want to run you own CA in Kubernetes for signing certificates.

-In order for the cert-manager to sign certificates however, there needs to be a CA key pair for the cert-manager first.
+In order for the cert-manager to sign certificates however, there needs to be a CA key pair for the cert-manager to pick up, first.
+This can be daunting to put in place if you're only interested in a randomly initialized CA.

-The CA-KeyPair Operator allows you to create CA key pairs in Kubernetes.
+The CA-KeyPair operator introduces a CRD to describe the key pairs you want to initialize and creates random key pairs in Kubernetes secrets based on these specifications.

-## Getting started
+# Getting started

-### Install CA-KeyPair Operator with helm
+## Install CA-KeyPair Operator with helm
 You can install the CA-KeyPair Operator with [Helm 3](https://helm.sh/).

 ```shell